 The following section contains the qualitative data gathered by Healthy!
 Capital Counties and by Sparrow Health System to supplement and expand upon the quantitative data presented above.
-The results from the Healthy!
+First, the results from the Healthy!
 Capital Counties focus groups are provided along with participant quotes that delve deeper into each theme.
+Next, the key informant interviews conducted on behalf of Sparrow Health System by MPHI are summarized.